pumaworkshop/puma-workshop/tutorial/README_TUTORIAL.md

-# Puma Workshop
+# Puma puma

-Welcome to the Puma workshop!
+Welcome to the Puma tutorial!
 This section of the repository is dedicated to guiding you through the process of learning how to use Puma and how to contribute to Puma.

 ### Prerequisites